Learn and use the language of Mexican tradition with a Dia de Los Muertos vocabulary word wall and writing activity.

 Easily Download & Print

-Use the dropdown icon on the Download button to download the PDF or Google Slides version of this resource.
+Use the dropdown icon on the Download button to download this resource’s PDF or Google Slides version.

 Don’t stop there!
 We’ve got more activities to shorten your lesson planning time: